GoogleCloudPlatform/community/tutorials/sql-server-ao-single-subnet/index.md

         Stop-ClusterGroup 'sql-ag'
         Start-ClusterGroup 'sql-ag'

-     It will make primary node to accept connections on port `59997` which would be used by internal load balancer for health check.
+     This makes the primary node accept connections on port `59997`, which is used by the internal load balancer for health checks.

 ## Create an internal load balancer

 An [internal load balancer](https://cloud.google.com/compute/docs/load-balancing/internal#deploying_internal_load_balancing) provides a single IP address for SQL Server.
 The load balancer listens for requests and routes network traffic to the active cluster node.
-It knows which is the active node because a health checker is running against each node.
+It knows which node is the active node because a health check runs for each node.
 Only the active node responds as healthy.
 If the active node goes down, then the other Always On availability group node activates.
-The health checker receives the signal, and traffic is redirected there.
+The health checker receives the signal, and traffic is redirected to the other node.

 1. Create two instance groups, and add one SQL Server node to each group: